 SDODC DECLARATIONS OF INTEREST (21)02 Interests were declared by Professor John Gammon in respect of item SDODC(21)08: ARCH Update Report and item SDODC(21)15: Pentre Awel , given his involvement in leading the Pentre Awel project on behalf of Swansea University.

-SDODC COMMITTEE TERMS OF REFERENCE (21)03 Members received the Strategic Development and Operational Delivery Committee's (SDODC) Terms of Reference (ToR), which had been approved at the Board meeting held on 27th July 2021.
-Prof Gammon gueried whether the Committee could be satisfied that the ToR adequately articulate the mechanisms required to provide assurance to Members in respect of Capital Resource allocation (particularly relating to medical equipment), as this represented a significant element of focus for the Committee.
+SDODC COMMITTEE TERMS OF REFERENCE (21)03 Members received the Strategic Development and Operational Delivery Committee's (SDODC) Terms of Reference (ToR), which had been approved at the Board meeting held on 27 th July 2021.
+Prof Gammon queried whether the Committee could be satisfied that the ToR adequately articulate the mechanisms required to provide assurance to Members in respect of Capital Resource allocation (particularly relating to medical equipment), as this represented a significant element of focus for the Committee.
 Members noted that capital allocation is currently referenced under the following sections of the ToR: 3.10 Provide assurance to the Board that arrangements for Capital, Estates and IM&T are robust; and 3.11 Consider proposals from the Capital, Estates and IM&T Sub Committee on the allocation of capital and agree recommendations to the Board.
-It was agreed that a further review of how the Committee's scrutiny of Capital Resource allocation is reflected within the ToR would be undertaken by the LD/ Director of Strategic Development & Operational Planning and the Board Secretary and, if applicable, any additions would be presented to the Board JW for approval.
-Mr Maynard Davies commented upon the large number of Planning Objectives that fall within the Committee's remit, reflecting that it may be challenging to reflect these in a balanced way on future SDODC agendas.
+It was agreed that a further review of how the Committee's scrutiny of Capital Resource allocation is reflected within the ToR would be undertaken by the Director of Strategic Development & Operational Planning and the Board Secretary and, if applicable, any additions would be presented to the Board for approval.
+LD/ JW Mr Maynard Davies commented upon the large number of Planning Objectives that fall within the Committee's remit, reflecting that it may be challenging to reflect these in a balanced way on future SDODC agendas.
 The Committee NOTED the SDODC's Terms of Reference and AGREED that a review of the representation of the Committee's scrutiny of capital resource allocation within the ToR would be undertaken, particularly in regard to equipment maintenance and replacement, with any additions presented to the Board for approval.

-SDODC DISCRETIONARY CAPITAL PROGRAMME 2021/22 (21)04 Mr Paul Williams joined the Committee meeting.
-The Committee received the Discretionary Capital Programme (DCP) report, providing detail relating to the 2021/22 Capital Programme and planned investments, together with the Capital Schemes Governance update.
+SDODC (21)04 DISCRETIONARY CAPITAL PROGRAMME 2021/22 . , Mr Paul Williams joined the Committee meeting.
+The Committee received the Discretionary Capital Programme (DCP) report, providing detail relating to the 2021/22 Capital Programme and planned providing detail relating to the 2021/22 Capital Programme and planned investments, together with the Capital Schemes Governance update.